WASHINGTON — It was a rough week for religious believers caught in the crosshairs of the amped-up culture wars of the digital age.

 In a recent post on the “Mirror of Justice” legal blog, Richard Garnett, a law professor at the University of Notre Dame, framed the campaign against Catholic jurists and Karen Pence as “tactical moves” that are designed to “condition the environment.”

 The goal, he suggested, is to trigger public outrage when a judicial nominee is “revealed to have been involved with/sent their children to schools” that adhere to Christian teaching.

 Likewise, the claim that church schools discriminate against “LGBTQ” teachers, parents and students is designed to weaken support for school-choice legislation at the state level, he said.

-Garnett predicted that a concerted effort to exclude Catholic and Christian schools from these initiatives would “cripple” school-choice programs.
+Garnett predicted that a concerted effort to exclude Catholic and other Christian schools from these initiatives would “cripple” school-choice programs.